 Public Preview for Microsoft Teams provides early access to unreleased features in Teams.
 Previews allow you to explore and test upcoming features.
 We also welcome feedback on any feature in public previews.
 Public preview is enabled per Team user, so you don't need to worry about affecting your entire organization.

-For a list of what's available in the Teams public preview, visit Microsoft Teams Public Preview tech notes, Release Notes for Teams Admin Features, and Release Notes for Office Current Channel (Preview).
+For a list of what's available in the Teams public preview, visit Microsoft Teams Public Preview tech notes.

 Set the Update policy

 Public preview is enabled on a per-user basis, and the option to turn on public preview is controlled in an admin policy.
 Update policies are used to manage Teams and Office preview users who will see pre-release or preview features in the Teams app.
 You can use the Global (Org-wide default) policy and customize it, or create one or more custom policies for your users.
 The policy needs to be assigned to specific users because it doesn't over-write the global policy.

 Sign in to the Microsoft Teams admin center.